 Step 1.
 Get the form Complete the Member Appeal Form , you can find it on premera.com or call customer service to request a copy.
+If you need have submitting an appeal appeal to a control tile and a control tile.
 If you need help submitting an appeal, or would like a copy of the appeals process, call customer service at 800-722-1471 (TTY:711) Step 2.
-Collect supporting documents Collect any supporting documents that may help with your appeal.
-This may include chart notes, medical records, or a letter from your doctor.
+Collect any supporting documents that may help with your appeal.
+This may Collect supporting documents include chart notes, medical records, or a letter from your doctor.
 Within 3 working days, we will confirm in writing that we have your request.
 If you would like someone to appeal on your behalf, including your provider, complete a Member Appeal Form with authorization, you can find it on premera.com.
 We can't release your information without this form.
 Step 3.
-Send in my appeal To help process your appeal, be sure to complete the form and return with any supporting documents.
-Send your documents to: Premera Blue Cross Attn: Appeal Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592
+To help process your appeal, be sure to complete the form and return with any Send in my appeal supporting documents. , appen Send your documents to: Premera Blue Cross Attn: Appeal Coordinator PO Box 91102 Seattle, WA 98111-9202 Fax to 425-918-5592